sbussetti/normalize_audio_library/README.md

                                  process is done in-place
      -b, --backup_dir=DIR        the script makes backups for certain transforms; they go here
-     -t, --total_files=INT       in case you already know and don't want to wait for it to rescan total

     Processing Options
      -u, --itunes_compat         itunes compatability mode.  follows itunes file naming